Mustkeem324/Studocu-Extension/README.md

 ## Contribution:

-We welcome contributions to improve Stuack!
+We welcome contributions to Studocu-Extension improve !
 If you have any suggestions, bug reports, or would like to contribute to the development, feel free to create an issue or submit a pull request on our [GitHub repository](https://github.com/Mustkeem324/Studocu-Extension).

 Happy studying!